 Best For: Users who want a premium, stable all-format player that handles Blu-ray and high-resolution files smoothly while offering powerful playback without needing codec packs.Those who prioritize reliable service and playback support and who wish to avoid external codec packs.

-Users accustomed to media players will almost certainly be familiar with VLC: one of the most popular platforms out there.
-Cross compatible with Windows, Mac, and Linux as well as mobile (it is totally free!), VLC is almost unlimited in streaming ability.
+Users accustomed to media players will almost certainly be familiar with VLC: one of the most popular video players for all video and audio formats.
+Cross compatible with Windows, Mac, and Linux as well as mobile (it is totally free!), VLC Media Player is almost unlimited in streaming ability.
 This ranges from home videos to DVDs and streamed content.

 - No cost, and zero adware or spyware.